 Step 4 – Test the Strength of the Bed Extension

-While the bed is still on its side, use your foot to apply downward pressure on the bed riser/extension.
+While the bed is still on its side, apply downward pressure on the bed riser/extension.

-If the extended leg is wobbly, the peg isn’t tight enough.
+If the extended leg is wobbly, the peg isn’t tight enough or isn’t the right fit.
 If the extension doesn’t budge, then it is secure.

 Step 5 – Turn The Bed Upright And Test It One Last Time